-from Robert Sheaffer:

 The moderator referred the question to reporter George Knapp, in the audience, who (scandalously) was the source of that “artifact.”

-Knapp has made a career out of reporting on weird stuff like alleged saucers at Area 51, Robert Bigelow’s Haunted Ranch in Utah, etc.
+Knapp, a debonair raconteur, has made a career out of reporting on weird stuff like alleged saucers at Area 51 (peddling the unsubstantiated claims of Bob Lazar), Robert Bigelow’s Haunted Ranch in Utah, etc.

 Who had verified that supposed artifact?

 The Russians, and others?
 Who exactly?
 No answer.

 The moderator encouraged the two to take the discussion off-line afterwards.

 Immediately after the close of the questions, Whiteside says he was approached by Jim Brown who identified himself as the Acting Director of the Museum.

 Brown berated him for asking such a question, claiming that it threatened their funding.

 If a Museum’s funding is threatened by asking a legitimate question, the fault lies not with the questioner, but with the Museum.